jeremiemeunier/windmill-components/hooks/README.md

 # @jeremiemeunier/hooks

-A small collection of React hooks used across InfusedUI projects.
+A small collection of React hooks used across windmillui projects.

 ## Installation